FrozenPenguinn/FrozenPenguinn.github.io/_pages/about.md

   - /about.html
 ---

-Hi, this is Yen Hang (Henry) Zhou, a Ph.D student in the Department of Mechanical Engineering, Tsinghua University, Beijing, China.
+Hi, this is Yen Hang (Henry) Zhou, a Ph.D student in the Department of Mechanical Engineering, Tsinghua University.
 I am currently a member of AutoRobot Lab, supervised by Prof. Tiemin Li and Prof. Yao Jiang.
 Previously, I received B.Eng in mechanical engineering from Tsinghua in 2023.

-My current research focuses on contact geometry reconstruction in tactile sensing.
+My research lies in autonomous systems and robotic perception, with a particular focus on vision-based tactile sensors and photometric stereo-based geometry measurements.
+I am currently working on enabling accurate and rapid contact geometry reconstruction through model-based and data-driven approaches.

 Education
 ------